tbielawa/Taboot/docs/elements/output.rst

 * Argument type: List
 * Default: :ref:`cli-output`

-`poseidon` has multiple output methods available to the user.
+`taboot` has multiple output methods available to the user.
 Default behavior is to only print to `stdout`.
 The next sections describe all of the available output methods in greater detail.